Medically reviewed on July 10, 2017.

 Taking orlistat can make it harder for your body to absorb certain vitamins.
 These vitamins are important if you are nursing a baby.
 Do not use this medicine without a doctor's advice if you are breast-feeding a baby.

 Xenical is not approved for use by anyone younger than 12 years old.
 Do not give alli to anyone under 18 years old.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.

-Never share orlistat with another person, especially someone who has a history of eating disorder.
-Keep the medication in a place where others cannot get to it.
+Never share orlistat with another person, especially someone with a history of eating disorders.

 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.

 Orlistat is usually taken 3 times per day with each main meal that contains some fat (no more than 30% of the calories for that meal).
 You may take the medicine either with your meal or up to 1 hour after eating.

 If you skip a meal or you eat a meal that does not contain any fat, skip your orlistat dose for that meal.

 The fat content of your daily diet should not be greater than 30% of your total daily caloric intake.
 For example, if you eat 1200 calories per day, no more than 360 of those calories should be in the form of fat.

 Read the label of all food items you consume, paying special attention to the number of servings per container.
 Your doctor, nutrition counselor, or dietitian can help you develop a healthy eating plan.